stfns2896/smartRehab/README.md

 * Smart search
 * Registration wizard for patient

-> I'm using the dummy data
+> I'm using dummy data